At Adobe Max, augmented reality is fighting its way out of the corner

 The corner devoted to AR was actually a shared space for both 3D and AR — in that order — with most of the demos focusing on various and generally already announced 3D developments, touching AR lightly at best.
 Nvidia, for instance, was showing off RTX Studio graphics technology running on a laptop, illustrating how even portable machines can now raytrace realistic (if not photorealistic) reflections and shadows in 3D scenes.

 When will RTX-caliber raytracing make its way into mobile devices?
-Because of the rendering technology’s high processing demands, Nvidia said that the only currently viable solutions would be to use GeForce Now to stream fully server-rendered scenes to mobile screens, or use the mobile device to render the scene while a server streams the rendered reflections for compositing — something that might be hard to sync in realtime due to latency.
+Because of the rendering technology’s high processing demands, Nvidia said that the only currently viable solutions would be to use GeForce Now to stream fully server-rendered scenes to mobile screens or use the mobile device to render the scene while a server streams the rendered reflections for compositing — something that might be hard to sync in real time due to latency.

 Building on its Z by HP lineup for creative professionals, HP was on hand to show off Project Captis, a pre-production 3D material scanning tool that uses photometry to transform real textures and objects into digital ones.
 Presently unpriced and launching as a pilot for testing by creatives, the hardware and software combination places multiple 4K cameras inside a large box, capturing objects from multiple angles at high detail.